EMDR and birth trauma

 What is involved in EMDR?

-This process can take place over the course of 3 sessions for some, and longer for others, depending on what is required in stages 1-3 for the client to feel fully prepared for phase 4 to take place.
+This process can take place over the course of 3 sessions for some, and longer for others, depending on what is required for the client to feel fully prepared for processing to take place.

-What can EMDR help with in the perinatal period?
+What else can EMDR help with in the perinatal period?

 - PTSD – From recent or past events, including birth and postpartum.
 Some hospital experiences, such as time in the NICU or birth-related surgeries, can lead to feelings of helplessness, hyper vigilance and panic.